Bilalh/bilalh.github.io/content/posts/fixing-corrupt-mp3s.md

 ---
 author: Bilal Syed Hussain
-date: 2015-10-28T00:54:16Z
+date: 2011-12-24T16:33:17Z
-description: description
+modified: 2015-10-31T15-21-28Z
+description: How to fix corrupt mp3 using mp3val on Mac or Linux
-draft: true
+draft: false
-keywords:
-- key
 tags:
-- one
+- Audio
 title: fixing corrupt mp3s
 topics:
+- guide
-- topic 1
+- tools
 type: post
 ---

----
-layout: post
-title: Fixing corrupt mp3s
-date: 2011-12-24 16:33:17
-category: Unix
-tags:
- - Utilities
- - Audio
-keywords: Audio Unix mp3
-description: How to fix corrupt mp3 using 'mp3val' on Mac or Unix
----

-To fix corrupt mp3 use [mp3val](http://mp3val.sourceforge.net/).
-The website has binaries for Windows, and sources for other platforms (Linux, Mac OS X).
+To fix a corrupt mp3 [mp3val](http://mp3val.sourceforge.net/) can be used.
+The website provides binaries for Windows, and sources for other platforms including Linux and Mac OS X.

 Installation
 ------------

-**Update**: binaries for Mac OS X (tested on 10.6) [here](/files/mp3val)
+**Update**: binaries for Mac OS X (tested on 10.6) [here]({{< path "files/mp3val" >}})

 To install on a Mac either install it the easy way: